adevyish/simpleblr/README.md

 </script>
 ```

-You can also only run individual functions if you want to.
+If you want to, you can only run individual functions instead of all of Simpleblr.

 *Note: You will have to host your own copy.
 Github doesn't let you embed files directly from repositories.*